sharpthinker/python-lambda/README.md

 * AWS (Amazon Web Services)
 * Postman

-The project deploys a basic serverless API developped in Python (3.9) on AWS Lambda, and implements automated accetance tests with Postman.
+The project deploys a basic serverless API developed in Python (3.9) on AWS Lambda, and implements automated acceptance tests with Postman.

 ## Python template features